blkFinch/blkfinch.github.io/_notes/Public/What is Magic.md

 An open question.

+My perrsonal theory currently is [[Magic is the art of making a true Decision]]

 Many magicians have answered in different ways but we can see certain patterns emerge:
 - Crowley, [[Magick is the Science and Art of causing Change to occur in conformity with Will]]
 - Spare, [[Magic is but one's natural ability to attract without asking]]